dukelink/Baseramp/README.md

 ### What is the status of Baseramp development?

-* The system is in the pre-release stage of development
+* The system is in a pre-release stage of development

 * But already in use by family, friends, and colleagues